faithchuwang/Renergy-Hub-Pricing-Analysis/README.md

 ## Project Overview
-This project focuses on optimizing pricing strategies for renewable energy products in Nigeria, including solar panels, batteries, inverters, wind turbines, and LED bulbs.
+This project examines pricing strategies for renewable energy products in Nigeria to assist sellers in identifying optimal pricing ranges that maximize sales and profitability.
+The analysis covers ten product categories, including solar panels, batteries, inverters, wind turbines, LED bulbs, and more.

 The objectives are to:

-- Recommend optimal price ranges for each product to maximize sales and profitability.
+- Identify optimal price ranges for different product categories.
-- Identify seasonal demand variations and regional demand hotspots.
+- Analyze seasonal demand variations and regional hotspots.
-- Evaluate competitor pricing strategies during promotions and peak periods.
+- Propose competitive and profitable pricing strategies.

-- Provide actionable recommendations to guide strategic decision-making for marketing and distribution priorities for Renergy Hub.
+The insights aim to guide strategic decision-making for marketing and distribution priorities for Renergy Hub.